George Anderson* and Michael Maes Pages 524 - 539 ( 16 )

 Overall, gut dysbiosis and increased gut permeability have significant impacts on central and systemic homeostasis via the regulation of mitochondrial function, especially in central glia and systemic immune cells.

 Butyrate, Gut permeability, Microbiome, Mitochondria, Immune, Melatonin, Classification, Psychiatry, Treatment, Stress.

-CRC Scotland & London, Eccleston Square, London, Dept Psychiatry, Chulalongkorn University, Bangkok
+CRC Scotland & London, Eccleston Square, London, Department of Psychiatry, Chulalongkorn University, Bangkok